kevzettler/simpletools/README.md

 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+## Donating

+If you like this project, please consider [donating!](https://www.paypal.com/donate/?cmd=_donations&business=sundios%40gmail.com&currency_code=USD&source=url).
+All donations are much appreciated and help motivate me to keep working on projects like this!